mmertsock/eskergames/notes-city.markdown

 ctx.lineCap/lineJoin: be sure to set these properly

-probably should use requestAnimationFrame instead of setTimeout in the RunLoops?

-make sure the run loops autopause when the page is in background

 ctx.createPattern: load an html/svg image element, and use it as a fillStyle. can repeat or not.
 So, could fill swaths of the terrain using a single repeating createPattern - eg paint the entire dirt base layer, then paint chunks of water on top of that.